robbwdoering/bellum.ai/meaningEngineReference.md

 	cond: object

 	// A string that identifies the effect.
 Unlike conditionals, these vary too much to describe very accurately beyond that.
-	// These run the gamut from simple and universal rules such as "add one to hit rolls" (HIT), to complex faction-specific and context-dependent rules, like exploding vehicles.
+	// These run the gamut from simple rules such as "add one to hit rolls", to complex context-dependent rules, like vehicles that explode upon death.
 	// See the "Effect Types" section for a list of currently implemented types.
 	type: string,